 When you do a protective style, you’re protecting your ends while tucking them away.
 This is a great way to limit split ends since this can prevent the ends of your hair from becoming dry and brittle.
-This also reduces how often you’re manipulating your hair, sometimes we need to leave it alone!
+It also reduces how often you’re manipulating your hair, sometimes we need to leave it alone!

-While your hair is in a protective style, you still need to take care of your hair and scalp by moisturizing and sealing it in with an oil.
+While your hair is in a protective style, you still need to take care of your hair and scalp by moisturizing and sealing it in with oil.
 This isn’t the time to slack off your healthy hair care practices!